 Regulation: None (registered with the Financial Commission Compensation Fund).
 Minimum deposit: $50.
 Payout potential: Up to 95%.
 Tradable markets: Indices, stocks, forex, and commodities.
 Platform: Proprietary terminal.
 Demo access: Yes.

-Payout: Advertised maximum near 95%, with a 45% out-of-money credit on some losing positions to soften drawdowns.
+Payout: The article describes an advertised maximum near 95%, with a 45% out-of-money credit on some losing positions intended to soften drawdowns.

 Assets: Around 49 instruments across currencies, commodities, equities, and indices.